michaelrgarcia/transfervision-docs/docs/frontend/articulationFetching.md

 }
 ```

-As the name suggests, this function breaks up the ```processingQueue``` array into smaller chunks for the Lambda function. ```requestArticulations()``` then sends a POST request containing the endpoint links to the Lambda function and renders the streamed articulation data.
+As the name suggests, this function breaks up the ```processingQueue``` array into smaller chunks for the Lambda function. ```requestArticulations()``` then sends a POST request containing the endpoint links to the Lambda function and renders the streamed JSON response.
 All of this is done recursively until the ```processingQueue``` array is empty.

 For more information and reasoning regarding this choice, please view the [backend] documentation.